30 Summer Architecture Programs for High School Students in 2025

 Cost: Varies

-NOMA’s mission is to empower young people to affect change in their community through design.
+NOMA’s mission is to empower young people to effect change in their community through design.
 NOMA uses the city as the classroom to introduce minority students (with a focus on Black students) to architecture.
 The program brings together architects, planners, and young people to foster the next generation of design professionals.
 As an organization, NOMA advocates for increased inclusiveness, diversity, fellowship, equity, and excellence in design.

 2. Girls Garage